cytoscape/web-cytoscape-manual/docs/Merge.md

 -    **How to merge columns**: a table lets the user specify for each of the individual network columns, what the corresponding column in the merged network should be named as well as its data type.
-Buttons Below the table, let you further customize how to merge columns for nodes, edges and network properties.
+Buttons below the table, allow to further specify how to merge columns for nodes, edges and network attributes individually.